 Moreover, YouTube has partnered with the International Olympic Committee (IOC) to bring live coverage of the London 2012 Olympic Games to India and 63 other countries and territories across Asia and sub-Saharan Africa on IOC's channel, www.youtube.com/olympic.

 It has also launched a special theme song song composed by Shantanu Moitra and lyricist Swanand Kirkire, titled 'Aap Agar Sath Hain.
-To Jeet Bhi Saath Hai'.Think you can write a better article than this one?
-If you want to be a full-time journalist with us, send your CV to email@example.com.
+To Jeet Bhi Saath Hai'.Have a look at the winning agencies' work portfolio for Digital Agency Awards 2014.
 Major stories over the last 30 days